Vision Impaired Person

 You must carry your Vision Impaired Person's Travel Pass as proof of entitlement, or you may be fined.

-Free travel is generally not available on private ferries, event shuttle buses, charter bus services or Great Southern Rail services.
+Free travel is generally not available on private ferries, event shuttle buses, premium or charter bus services, Great Southern Rail services or tourism services.

-In the Opal network, present your Vision Impaired Person's (VIP) Travel Pass to transport staff for free travel.
+In the Opal network, present your VIP Pass to transport staff for free travel.

 You must carry your Vision Impaired Person's (VIP) Travel Pass as proof of entitlement.
 If you do not have your proof of entitlement, you are required to pay for and travel with an Adult fare, or you may be fined for travelling on an invalid ticket.